bretth/django-pq/README.rst

 Monitoring & Admin
 ----------------------

 Jobs are monitored or administered as necessary through the django admin.
-Three admin changelist views show queued jobs, failed jobs, and jobs that have been popped from the queue (in progress, finished or orphaned).
+Four admin changelist views show flows, queued jobs, failed jobs, and jobs that have been popped from the queue (in progress, finished or orphaned).
 Admin actions allow jobs to be requeued or deleted.

 Connections
 ------------